 1 Spring in the real world

-Spring is presented as a widely used application framework in the Java/JVM ecosystem, valuable for building many kinds of software, especially backend systems.
-The chapter explains that frameworks provide reusable foundations and common capabilities so developers do not need to implement every technical concern from scratch.
-Instead of focusing effort on repeated “plumbing” such as logging, security, database access, transactions, communication, caching, and testing support, teams can concentrate more on the application’s business logic.
+Spring is presented as a major application framework in the Java and JVM ecosystem, widely used for everything from backend systems to testing tools and even some desktop applications.
+The chapter explains that frameworks exist to provide a reusable foundation of common software capabilities, so developers do not need to build every part of an application from scratch.
+Instead of focusing on all the “plumbing” needed for logging, security, communication, persistence, and testing, developers can concentrate on the business logic that makes an application unique.

 David ordered a wardrobe from the UAssemble store.
 But the store (framework) doesn’t deliver to David (the programmer) just the components (software capabilities) he needs to build his new wardrobe (the app).
 The store ships him all the possible parts he might need to build the wardrobe.
 It’s David’s (the programmer’s) choice on which components (software capabilities) are right and how to assemble them to get the right result (the application).